xataio/client-ts/.changeset/lovely-plums-clap.md

 '@xata.io/client': patch
 ---

-Add new method to list database metadata
+Add new method to list database metadata in the API client